 Angularx-Social-Login Library to Help Us Sign in with Google

-To sign in with Google, we are going to use the angularx-social-login library that is going to help us a lot in the process.
+To sign in with Google, we are going to use the angularx-social-login library, which is going to help us a lot in the process.

 Let’s start with the installation part: